jlixander/parkinsons_disease/README.md

 * Can we train a model to detect Parkinson's Disease based on speech data?

 ## Challenges
-* Design a database to house speech signals and fully connect to Jupyter Notebook using Python
+* Design a database to house speech signals and fully connect to Jupyter Notebook using Python.
-* Acquiring an accuracy score above 80%
+* Acquiring an accuracy score above 80%.
-* Data only contains 195 vocal signals from 31 individuals
+* Data only contains 195 vocal signals from 31 individuals.

 ## About the Data
 * The dataset is from UCI's Machine-Learning Repository.
 * The data is composed of the following:
-    * A range of biomedical voice measurements from 31 people
+    * A range of biomedical voice measurements from 31 people.
-        * 23 out of 31 of the subjects have been diagnosed to have Parkinson's Disease (PD)
+        * 23 out of 31 of the subjects have been diagnosed to have Parkinson's Disease (PD).
-        * There is a status column that distinguishes people with parkinson's (1) and people without (0)
+        * There is a status column that distinguishes people with parkinson's ***(1)*** and people without ***(0)***.
-    * Each row corresponds to one of 195 voice recordings from the subjects
+    * Each row corresponds to one of 195 voice recordings from the subjects.
-    * Each subject has around 6 voice recordings
+    * Each subject has around 6 voice recordings.

 ### Matrix Columns
 * name - ASCII subject name and recording number